Bruno Ceriotti, rock historian

 Friday, February 12, 1965: Glenlyn Ballroom, 15 Perry Vale, Forest Hill, London Borough of Lewisham, Greater London

-Saturday, February 13, 1965: Twisted Wheel, 26 Brazennose Street off Albert Square, Manchester, Greater Manchester
+Saturday, February 13, 1965: ‘All-Nighter,’ Twisted Wheel, 26 Brazennose Street off Albert Square, Manchester, Lancashire

 Thursday, February 18, 1965: Marquee Club, 90 Wardour Street, Soho, City of Westminster, Greater London